 Does getting a dental implant hurt?

 Dr. Adams will help patients feel relaxed and comfortable during the surgical placement of their implant.
 Most patients receive their implants with the use of a local anesthetic.
 Other patients may benefit from using a method of sedation dentistry.
 Dr. Adams will discuss your options with you prior to treatment.

 How will a dental implant benefit my oral health?

 Patients of any age can benefit from implant-supported dental restorations for the replacement of missing teeth.
 Unlike other restorations, implants actually replace the missing tooth root.
 The implant will act as a replacement root, stimulating the jaw bone which prevents bone loss.
 An implant will also prevent other teeth from shifting towards the void which can create a bite issue leading to a TMJ disorder.
 Failing to replace missing teeth increases the risk of tooth decay and gum disease.

 How long will my implants last?

-Today, dental implants are made with newer material and are designed to last longer.
+Today, dental implants are made with newer materials and are designed to last longer.
 How long your implants last depends on many factors including which kind of restoration you have.
 Generally speaking, an implant can last up to 20 years.
 Implant success is directly related to good oral hygiene.
 If you take excellent care of your implants they will last a long time.